Fletcher Melvin Green

 Fletcher Melvin Green (1895 - 1978) was a historian and writer at the University of North Carolina at Chapel Hill, where he was a faculty member from 1936 until 1960 and served as a department chair.
 The University has a collection of his papers.
 He also taught at Harvard and Oxford.

 Life

-He was born in Gainesville, Georgia and went to school in Murrayville, Georgia.
+Melvin Green was born in Gainesville, Georgia and went to school in Murrayville, Georgia.

-He was Harold Vyvyan Harmsworth Professor of American History in 1968.
 He married and had four children.
-He is buried at the Chapel Hill Memorial Cemetery.